vintertown/sdi-doc/docs/dns/bind.md

 141.62.75.122
 ```

-This is the IP adress of our second virtual machine.
+This is the IP address of our second virtual machine.
 This displays the record is working.

 ## References